 Another time-consuming aspect was the delicate master design process that transferred copper engraving to printing stones via paper cut-outs.

-After a series of sometimes disastrous experiments, sufficient supplies of blue ½ anna and red 1anna stamps were produced in sheets of 96, ready to go on sale 1 October.
-A higher value 4 anna stamp was also planned.
+After a series of experiments, sufficient supplies of blue Half-Anna and red One-Anna stamps were produced in sheets of 96, ready to go on sale 1st October, with a higher value Four-Anna stamp was also planned.

-Yet such was Thuillier’s energy that when the go-ahead was finally received on 12 October, he managed to get enough printed for them to go on sale three days later.
-It was not until 1890 that it was discovered that this great haste had resulted in some errors slipping through unnoticed, namely stamps with INVERTED HEAD, of which 28 examples are now known to exist.
-Not surprisingly, these have an almost legendary status today, and are regarded as the greatest of Indian classic rarities, even though Thuillier himself would have been deeply embarrassed by their survival.
+Twenty-eight examples of stamps with INVERTED HEAD are known to exist.
+They have an almost legendary status today and are regarded as the greatest of Indian classic rarities, even though Thuillier himself would have been deeply embarrassed by their survival.

 World-leading inventory of stamps and postal history from Great Britain